Euro and Dollar benefit from solid data, Kiwi suffers biggest drop in over a year

 Forex

-The dollar lost ground in European trade on Wednesday against a basket of major rivals away from ...
+The dollar rose in European trade on Tuesday against a basket of major rivals away from two-week ...

 Forex